 - conditions for moving rooms.

-Signing the Accommodation Agreement
+Signing the agreements

 Help negotiating your care and accommodation costs

-You may also appoint someone to act on your behalf about fees and accommodation payments with the Department of Human Services.
+You may also appoint someone to act on your behalf about fees and accommodation costs with the Department of Human Services.
 To do this you need to complete an Appointment of a Nominee form, which you can print off or get from your aged care home.
-This person will receive copies of the letters about your fees and accommodation payments.
+This person will receive copies of the letters about your fees and accommodation costs.
 If your nominated person does not hold power of attorney, both you and your nominee will receive letters from the Department of Human Services.

 Care and services you may be charged for